 P-Spot – The Posterior Fornix, a.k.a Posterior Fornix Erogenous Zone, is a spot complimentary with the A-Spot, near the cervix on the posterior wall, most usually stimulated directly with fingers or penis/toy while in rear entry position.

-***NOTE: It has become increasingly popular amongst men to use P-Spot to refer to the Perineum.
-As usual, the man is wrong.
-(Okay, so on men, they like to call the Perineum or even the Prostate the P-Spot.
+*** NOTE: It has become increasingly popular amongst men to use the phrase “P-Spot” to refer to the Perineum or even the Prostate (which is located in the anus of the man).
 We’ll let them call their boy bits what they want.
 But on the female, the P-Spot is inside the vagina, posterior, at the top.

 U-Spot – the highly sensitive erectile tissue just above the urethra, between the clit and the urethra, and even surrounding the urethral opening.
 Can be stroked or tapped to increase arousal (with the female’s permission).

-And before you men start fretting over all these “spots” you never had to worry about before feminism, just remember the average vagina is 3-4 inches long… so you can probably find them all with a little effort.
+And before you men start fretting over all these “spots” you never had to worry about before feminism, just remember the average vagina is only 3 to 4 inches long … so you can probably find them all with a little effort.